jrickelton/backend-nc-news/README.md

 - `userData`
 - `commentData`

+-DONE

 The job of the `db/data/index.js` file will be to export out of the db folder _only the data relevant to the current environment_.
 Specifically this file should allow your seed file to access only a specific set of data depending on the environment it's in: test, development or production.
-To do this it will have to require in all the data and should make use of `process.env` in your `index.js` file to achieve only exporting the right data out.
+To do this it will have to require in all the data and should make use of `process.env` in your `index.js` file to achieve only exporting the right data out. -DONE

 **HINT: make sure the keys you export match up with the keys required into the seed file**